heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/README.md

 - What is the purpose of the `pom.xml` file?
 - How can a tool like Maven help you to develop Java applications?

-## Was it easy?
+## Finished?
+Was it easy?
 Was it hard?

-Can you let us know what was easy and what was difficult for you during this session?
+Can you let us know what was easy and what was difficult for you during this chapter?

 This will help us to improve the course and adapt the content to your needs.
-If we notice some recurring difficulties, we will add some content to the course to help you.
+If we notice some difficulties, we will come back to you to help you.

 :arrow_right: [GitHub Discussions][discussions]